New Students Guidebook

 First-year students are not allowed to bring cars to campus, and we strongly encourage you to identify alternative means of local transportation, including bikes, public transportation and Zipcar.
 Zipcar is a service that rents cars (including Honda Civic Hybrids) to students 18 and over with good driving records.

 Pomona has contracted with Zipcar to provide hourly rental cars for students on campus.
-The membership is $25 and you get $35 in driving credit.
-Hourly rates start at $7.50 and daily rates start at $69.
+The membership is $25 and you get up to $35 in driving credit.
+Hourly rates start at $8.50 and daily rates start at $69.
 Prices vary depending on weekday or weekend use.

 Zipcar allows students to have short-term use of a car for shopping, medical appointments or other personal errands.
 For more information about membership eligibility, or to sign up, please go to http://www.zipcar.com/pomona.